abhig0502/foodapp/README.md

 # React Hooks

+what is hooks in react?
+- Its nothing by a normal javascript function which is given by the react

 (Normal JS utility functions)

--useState() -use dot generate superpowerful state variables (you need to import useState from the react module) -useEffect()
+-useState() -used to generate superpowerful state variables (you need to import useState from the react module)

+-useEffect() takes two arguments one is the arrow function and the other is the dependency array